-In terms of statistical software, my current plan is to offer empirical examples and problem sets in both \mathbf{R} (with some from-scratch programming), and Python (with somewhat less programming).
-Students can switch back and forth across these packages between assignments if they wish.
-I will provide installation / access instructions and tutorials, as well as links to web resources to facilitate the use of these statistical programs on our Canvas and / or course web site.
-Regardless of statistical software, all statistical models will be estimated in a Bayesian framework, given its computational flexibility and applicability to data sets of any size.
+In terms of statistical software, I will provide numerous empirical examples and problem sets in Python, using Jupyter lab / notebook.
+I will provide installation / access instructions and tutorials, as well as links to web resources to facilitate the use of this statistical program on our Canvas course site.
+All statistical models will be estimated in a Bayesian framework, given its computational flexibility and applicability to data sets of any size.
 I will provide all necessary foundations on Bayesian estimation as part of this course, and lots of pieces of code and commands to get you started on your homework assignments (see below).
+In a nutshell, while the main focus of this course is on fundamentals and applications of economic valuation, you will pick up some handy skills in both Bayesian estimation and Python / Jupyter, which should serve you well in future courses as well as your research projects.